bluezald/angular-playground/Overview.md

 ### AOT Compiler (Ahead of Time Compiler)
 - compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.

+#### Compiler
+- Just-in-Time (JIT), which compiles your app in the browser at runtime.
+- Ahead-of-Time (AOT), which compiles your app at build time.

+#### How AOT Works
+- Phases:
+    - Phase 1: Code Analysis - (Expression Syntax limitations, no Arrow Functions and Code Folding)
+    - Phase 2: Code Generation
+    - Phase 3: Template Type Checking - Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates

+- **Code Folding** - For example, the collector can evaluate the expression 1 + 2 + 3 + 4 and replace it with the result, 10.
+This process is called folding.
+An expression that can be reduced in this manner is foldable.

+- When you use AoT compilation, you can control how your application is compiled by specifying template compiler options in the tsconfig.json TypeScript configuration file.

 ## Decorator
 - function that adds metadata to a class, its members or its method arguments
 - Prefixed with an @

 ## Binding